Tangier (1946 film): Development

 Maria Montez became famous in the 1940s appearing in a series of Universal Pictures films set in exotic locales and filmed in color alongside Jon Hall and Sabu, such as Arabian Nights, White Savage and Cobra Woman.
-In September 1943, Universal announced the upcoming Flame of Stamboul, from a script by Alice Miller, to star Montez, Hall and Turhan Bey (in a role intended for Sabu, who was serving with the military).
+In September 1943, Universal announced the upcoming Flame of Stamboul, from a script by Alice D. G. Miller, to star Montez, Hall and Turhan Bey (in a role intended for Sabu, who was serving with the military).
 Paul Malvern was to produce and the film was to be shot in color.

 Miller's script was set in Turkey, which had been neutral for most of World War II.
 However, Universal was concerned about upsetting the Turkish government and filming was postponed.

 In March 1945, the project was reactivated as Tangier, and Steve Fisher was hired to rewrite the script.
 The film was relocated to Tangier and the villains were changed to be agents from Franco's Spain.
 Later, the nationality of the villains was again changed to an unspecified location.

 Montez had been in a dispute with Universal over her casting in romantic fantasy films.
 She said: "Sudan is making more money than any of the others and Universal thinks that on that account I should appear in more of these films.
 But I wanted to quit these films when they are at their peak, not on the downbeat.
 It isn't only that the pictures are all the same, but the stories are one just like the other."
 However, Montez also said: "Tangier is modern.
 I play a Spanish girl.
 I like that."

 Filming

 Filming began on September 24, 1945.
-As Bey and Hall were serving with the armed forces, their roles were played by Sabu and Robert Paige respectively.
+As Bey and Hall were serving with the armed forces, their roles were played by Sabu and Robert Paige, respectively.
 It was Sabu's first film after his return from military duty.